bevyengine/rfcs/rfcs/45-stageless.md

 ### Running other systems on-demand with exclusive systems

-Exclusive systems have other uses.
+Exclusive systems have other uses as well.

 All systems and system sets added to an `App` are stored within a resource called `Systems`.
-If you want to run a system or system set, you have to extract it from `Systems`.
+If you want to run a system or system set, you have to extract it from `Systems` first.
 (This lets `Systems` remain accessible when those systems are running).

-`Systems` has methods to export a system or schedule given its label.
+`Systems` has methods to export a system or schedule if you know their label.
-A **schedule** is an efficient, executable version of the system set you configured, containing all its systems and conditions, along with instructions to run them in the correct order.
+A **schedule** is the executable version of a system set you configured, containing all its systems and conditions, along with instructions to run them in the correct order efficiently.
-After running a schedule, you can return it to `Systems`.
+After running a schedule, you can return it and the systems to `Systems`.

 The default `App` runner itself actually uses these methods to run the startup sequence and main update loop, so if you retrieve and run a single system somewhere, you'll effectively have written a very basic executor!